Acting for Two: The uncredited voice of the "terrifying man" tearing up Holly's apartment is actually George Peppard.

 Actor Allusion: Paul's "decorator" says to him, "Well, love has found Andy Hardy."
 Andy Hardy was the lead character of a series of films (including Love Finds Andy Hardy) portrayed by Mickey Rooney, who plays Mr. Yunioshi.

-Audrey herself is a Fake American, though her foreign accent is explained as a result of speech lessons.
+Fake American: Audrey Hepburn, though her foreign accent is explained as a result of speech lessons.
 In the movie the accent is so she can casually pass herself off as a Fake Brit, to make her more marketable as an aspiring actress.

 The film also gave its name to a One-Hit Wonder90s song by Deep Blue Something where the song's protagonist, who is on the verge of breaking up with his girlfriend, uses the film as a common ground to maintain their relationship.